Drizzle Admin Installation

 Step 1: Install Drizzle Admin

-First, install Drizzle Admin:
+First, install Drizzle Admin in your Next.js project:

 npm i drizzle-admin